Gary L. Ellison, PhD, MPH

 Contact:

 Dr. Ellison holds a Master of Public Health from the Division of Biostatistics at Emory University Rollins School of Public Health and a PhD in epidemiology from the University of South Carolina.
-Dr. Ellison’s doctoral training was in cancer epidemiology, with an emphasis on racial disparities in prostate cancer risk.
+Dr. Ellison’s doctoral training was in cancer epidemiology.
 He completed postdoctoral training at Howard University’s National Human Genome Center in Washington, DC, and at NCI as a cancer prevention fellow.